jtkovacs/jtkovacs.github.io/REFS/databases.md

 - Backup and recovery;
 - Views that are customized to the needs of specific audiences.

 A **database system** is a database/DBMS plus database applications (any applications that source from or feed data to the database).
-A **database environment** is the hardware plus software, data, procedures, and people involved in managing a database.
+This denotes the technical environment of a database, but the full **database environment** encompasses hardware, software, data, procedures, and people.

 ## History of databases